JonBeckerEcon/JonBeckerEcon.github.io/_pages/about.md

 **I am currently on the 2024-2025 job market.**

-My research interests are primarily in macroeconomics, with a focus on consumption and inequality.
+My research interests are primarily in macroeconomics, with a focus on inequality, firm dynamics, and financial economics.
 I have also worked on topics in information theory and spatial economics.

 Here is my <a href="https://jonbeckerecon.github.io/files/cv_becker_j.pdf" style="color: #1f4263; text-decoration: none;" onmouseover="style='color: #1f4263; text-decoration:underline;'" onmouseout="style='color: #1f4263; text-decoration:none;'">CV</a>.